minisode

 Episode 2.2: Just Because You’re Paranoid…

-While Solace was tracking down his own leads, a new player emerged on the scene: the administrator of a conspiracy blog called The Flashlight, who answers only to Uroboros.
-Uroboros, it appears, has something of a love/hate relationship with Fury of Solace: the blogger wants to see Max Mason brought to justice for his alleged crimes as much as Solace does, but Uroboros does not agree that bloodshed is the answer.
+While Fury of Solace was busy trying to track down Max Mason at Comic-Con, a new player emerged on the scene: the administrator of a conspiracy blog called The Flashlight, who answers only to Uroboros.
+Uroboros, it appears, has something of a love/hate relationship with Fury of Solace: the blogger wants to see Max Mason brought to justice for his crimes as much as Solace does, but Uroboros does not agree that bloodshed is the answer.

 To that end, Uroboros donned a mask of his own, with an eye towards infiltrating Mason International’s supposed superhero recruitment program, and documented his findings through a handful of videos posted on the Flashlight.

-After a harrowing escape from the Mason thug, it appeared that Uroboros had obtained solid proof of Mason International’s true designs in San Diego that weekend.
+After his harrowing escape from the Mason thug, it appeared that Uroboros had obtained solid proof of Mason International’s true designs in San Diego that weekend.

 But, like most of his paranoid theories, this latest, too, fell on deaf ears.